Top 10 Mom-Approved Ways to Unclog a Clogged Duct

 3. Using Heat

-You can use just about any type of warm compress on your breast to try and loosen up the milk.
+You can use just about any warm compress on your breast to try and loosen up the milk.
 We recommend using these Lansinoh TheraPearl Breast Therapy Gel Packs.
 Just take the pack and microwave it for 10 seconds before applying it to your breast.

 You can also just a regular ol’ heating pad as well.
-Moist heat is really helpful – I like the Mama’s Milk Wrap by Nustle.
-It’s AMAZING for this!

 If you want to combine massage AND heat, I recommend a lactation massager.
 Here are two brands you can consider: